 The interior contribution is

 It is tempting to split this expression up along similar lines as the exterior contribution.
-Upon doing so, the term which does not contain any unevaluated Wro{\'n}skians is
+Upon doing so, the term which does not contain Wro{\'n}skians of Legendre and hypergeometric functions is

 Note the singularities: simple poles at \(E = \pm k\) and \(E = \pm \sqrt{k^2 - 3 g^2\gamma^2}\) and branch points at \(E = \pm \sqrt{k^2 + g^2\gamma^2}\).
 Note further that, for all \(k\), the pair of branch points and first pair of poles lie on the real energy axis, whereas the second pair of poles lie on the imaginary energy axis if \(k^2 < 3 g^2\gamma^2\).
-In this case, the \(i\epsilon\) prescription deflects the real singularities as before (positive below and negative above the real line), but the imaginary poles undergo an infinitesimal anticlockwise rotation, as shown in \figref{fig:gminus_contour}.
+In this case, the \(i\epsilon\) prescription deflects the real singularities as before (positive below and negative above the real line), but the imaginary poles undergo an infinitesimal anticlockwise rotation, as shown in figure \ref{fig:gminus_contour}.
 We seem to have a propagator whose mass takes the wrong sign, i.e., a tachyon, which contributes a residue with an additional factor of \(i\).
-This tachyonic mode turns out to be spurious --- a fact corroborated by our considerations in Appendix \ref{sec:eigenmodes} and continuity with the exterior contribution --- but prevents us from calculating \(G_-^{(2)}\) in closed form, at least by any method which we are aware of.
-Consequently, renormalisation will have to be performed numerically.
+This tachyonic mode turns out to be spurious --- a fact corroborated by our considerations in appendix \ref{sec:eigenmodes} and continuity with the exterior contribution --- but prevents us from calculating \(G_-^{(2)}\) in closed form, at least by any method of which we are aware.
+Consequently, the renormalisation will have to be performed numerically.
 We elaborate on this in the next section.